How to Start, Stop, Restart, and Reload Nginx on Ubuntu Linux

 If you are new to Ubuntu Linux and managing a Nginx web server, below are some resources to get you started.

 Also, when learning to use and manage a Linux server, Ubuntu Linux might be where you want to start.
-Not to say other Linux distributions are not good or easy to manage, but Ubuntu Linux is the easiest to manage.
+This is not to say that other Linux distributions are not good or easy to manage, but Ubuntu Linux is the easiest.

 When you run a Nginx web server, you will also want to learn how to manage it.
 Below, we’ll list some of our favorite posts on managing Nginx on Ubuntu Linux.